holly-hacker/dnSpy.Extension.HoLLy/README.md

 	- Please keep in mind that this works in a relatively hacky way, and it can't be seen as a perfect replacement for manually renaming symbols.
 See [current issues](https://github.com/HoLLy-HaCKeR/dnSpy.Extension.HoLLy/labels/area%3Asourcemap) for limitations.
 - **Inject managed (.NET) DLLs into the debugged process.** The injected DLL must have a method with signature `static int Method(string argument)`. .NET Core and Unity x64 are not yet supported.
 - **Disassemble native functions**
+- **Show control flow graphs for both managed and native functions**
 - Underline managed assemblies in the treeview.
 - Several commands to help with extension development in debug mode